theNorstroem/template-furo-app-starter/README.md

-# my-app
+# Starter template example app
-Starter example app
+Use this template to quickly get a running app.

 ## Setup
 ### Step 1